abroroo/audiochi/README.md

 >
 > After clearing the canvas, this line puts the previously captured image data back onto the canvas, essentially shifting everything to the left by one pixel.
 This creates a scrolling effect.

 > `analyser.getByteFrequencyData(data)`
 >
->  Method fetches frequency data from the audio signal being analyzed by the Web Audio API's AnalyserNode.
-The `data` array is a `Uint8Array` that will store the frequency data.
-This array will hold values ranging > >  from 0 to 255.
-Then we loop over each number in the `data` array then use it draw spectrogram with canvas methods.
-Each value in the data array corresponds to a specific frequency band.
-These values represent the > intensity or magnitude of the respective frequency bands.
+> This method retrieves frequency data from the audio signal using the Web Audio API's AnalyserNode.
+This data is stored in a Uint8Array ranging from 0 to 255.
+We then loop through this array to draw a spectrogram on > the canvas, where each value indicates the intensity of a specific frequency band.

 > `rat` calculates a normalized value for the frequency data, ranging from 0 to 1.
 > `hue`, `sat`, and `lit `determine the color values based on the normalized frequency data. `hue` is the color type.
 It's expressed as an angle between 0 and 360 degrees, representing different colors.